 The Christian responses to this critique include:

 Jesus's own words explicitly disallow any type of reinterpretation of this prophecy.
-He swore ("Truly I say to you") that a series of apocalyptic and cataclysmic events would take place, culminating is his own glorious return in which he would rule the whole world.
+He swore ("Truly I say to you") that a series of apocalyptic and cataclysmic events would take place, culminating is his own glorious return in which he would rule the whole world (Matthew 19:28, 25:31-32, Matthew 26:64, Mark 14:62 with Daniel 7:13-14).
 He swore that it would happen within his generation.
 However, it did not, and so this is a failed prophecy.

 It is to the advantage of Christian apologists trying to explain these prophecies to introduce as much haziness, imprecision, and vagueness as possible into the words used by Jesus.
 Having done this, they then attempt to make a statement that what was prophesied actually has been fulfilled - "in type", or "in part", or "in a very real way, but not completely", and so on.
-Suddenly, Jesus is said to have been speaking of "inaugurating the Kingdom", or some other vague and imprecise event, which they then will assure the critic has taken place, usually in the first century.
+Suddenly, Jesus is said to have been speaking of "inaugurating the Kingdom", or being "enthroned in Heaven", or some other invisible, unverifiable, or vague, imprecise event, which they then will assure the critic has taken place, usually in the first century.

 However, these responses are shown to be totally unimpressive when simply reading the passages in question.
 They are not imprecise at all.
 They are incredibly explicit, and often packed with detail describing exactly what was supposed to happen.
 They describe Jesus coming back and ruling the whole world, in a definite, visible way, such that there could be no doubt for the "elect".